kinktrails/kinktrails/additional-dares.md

 # 🎲 Additional Dare Ideas

 Use this list for inspiration or to swap out dares in your own Kinktrails hike.
-Each level includes ~10 example dares that match the mood, playfulness, or intensity of that level.
+Each level includes more example dares that match the mood, playfulness, or intensity of that level.
 Mix and match based on your boundaries and the kind of adventure you're planning.

 ---